Herbalist Naturopath: The Benefits of Natural Medicine

 Understanding Symptoms and Physiology

-In addition to lab testing, I also rely on my knowledge of human physiology and my patients’ symptoms to make a diagnosis.
+In addition to lab testing, I rely on my knowledge of human physiology and my patients’ symptoms to make a diagnosis.
 Naturopathic medicine recognizes that symptoms are the body’s way of communicating that something is wrong.

 By carefully listening to my patients and understanding their symptoms, I can develop a deeper understanding of their health issues and develop an effective treatment plan.